ainfanzon/MariaDB_examples/maxscl/failover/README.md

 - [ ] Add installation procedure in the installation section below.
 - [ ] Test installation instructions are working.
 - [ ] Set the scripts to use the install directory instead of the /mdb hardcoded one.
-- [ ] How to install this scripts from Github?
+- [ ] How to download and install this project from Github?

 ## Description